Having a great team vibe goes way beyond happiness at work and cool perks – and we’re here to break it down for you!

 Our platform focuses on helping managers strengthen those relationships that matter most and create positive change for their team so that they can be happier and higher performing.

-Officevibe’s approach to anonymity creates a safe, easy way for employees to share important details of their reality – both big and Often, simply acknowledging feedback is being heard and understood is enough to encourage an uptick in engagement.
+Officevibe’s approach to anonymity creates a safe and easy way for employees to share important details of their day-to-day.
+By acknowledging feedback in Officevibe, you encourage engagement.

 Anonymity by Choice: Unlike other solutions, Officevibe gives every user (regardless of rank or role) a choice to submit direct feedback anonymously or not to their organization.